AniviaFlome/tmenu/README.md

 ## Configuration

-Configuration is stored in INI format. tmenu looks for configuration in:
+Configuration is stored in TOML format. tmenu looks for configuration in:

-1. `~/.config/tmenu/config.ini`
+1. `~/.config/tmenu/config.toml`

 Or specify with `-c` flag.